Jane Piper: Personal life and family

 Piper was twenty-six when she married a Navy aviation cadet, E. Digby Bartzell, Jr., in the winter of 1943.
 His family, like hers, was prominent in Philadelphia society and, like her, he had attended prestigious private boarding school.
 Subsequently he had obtained Ivy League undergraduate and graduate degrees and, following service as a military intelligence officer in the South Pacific, had become a highly-respected professor of sociology.

 Piper kept her maiden name for professional uses and her married name for other uses.
 She and Baltzell had two daughters, Eve, born in 1944, and Jan, born in 1948.
 Following his discharge from the Navy in 1945, the young family moved from place to place as Baltzell's career evolved.
 In 1963 Piper and Baltzell began spending summers in Wellfleet on Cape Cod and two years later, having bought a house there, Piper built a studio on the property.

-Piper died on August 8, 1991, less than two weeks before her 75th birthday, and was buried in Philadelphia's Woodlands Cemetery.
+Piper died on August 8, 1991, at age 74, and was buried in Philadelphia's Woodlands Cemetery.
 Baltzell died in Boston at age 80 on August 17, 1996.